anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Content-Type header of the response SHALL be: `application/jose+json`.

 This is a deviation from the Content-Type header values used in {{RFC7030}} and results in additional processing at the domain registrar (as EST server).
-The additional processing is the signature of the CA certificate information using the LDevID(Reg) credential resulting in a signed JSON object.
+The additional processing is the signature of the CA certificate information using the registrar EE credential resulting in a signed JSON object.
 The CA certificates are provided as base64 encoded x5b.

 ~~~~
-# The CA certificates data with additional registrar signaturer in general
+# The CA certificates data with additional registrar signaturer in
-JWS serialization syntax
+  general JWS serialization syntax
 {
   "payload": "BASE64URL(certs)",
   "signatures": [